solanolabs/karma-sauce-example/README.md

 ### Using the karma-sauce-launcher on CI

 It is cool to run Sauce locally while you develop, but even cooler to run with a Continuous Integration system on every commit to your codebase.
-To integrate your CI system with Sauce check out the instructions for [Travis CI](http://saucelabs.com/opensource/travis), [Jenkins](http://saucelabs.com/jenkins), or [Bamboo](http://saucelabs.com/bamboo).
+To integrate your CI system with Sauce check out the instructions for [Travis](http://saucelabs.com/opensource/travis), [Jenkins](http://saucelabs.com/jenkins), or [Bamboo](http://saucelabs.com/bamboo).

 The provided `karma.conf-ci.js` file already is setup to read environment variables on CI, so you shouldn't need to modify it to run Sauce with your CI system.